peterchen-cp/bitnum/readme.md

 A  definition is not required: the function is never called, the declaration acs as a tag that enables bitwise operations.

+# Acknowledgement

+I found the idea ... elsewhere.
+It wasn't the full set of operations,  just a demonstration of the general concept.

 # Operations

 The operations defined are `|  |=  &  &= ^  ^=  -  -=`